Cog-Creators/Red-DiscordBot/docs/framework_config.rst

     self.config.<insert scope here, or nothing if global>.variable_name.set(new_value)

 It is also possible to use :code:`async with` syntax to get and set config values.
-When entering the statement, the config value is retreived, and on exit, it is saved.
+When entering the statement, the config value is retrieved, and on exit, it is saved.
 This puts a safeguard on any code within the :code:`async with` block such that if it breaks from the block in any way (whether it be from :code:`return`, :code:`break`, :code:`continue` or an exception), the value will